lisa/thedoh.dev/docs/conferences.md

 On January 26, 2020, I co-presented at DevConf.cz 2020 in Brno, Czech Republic with Naveen Malik.
 Our talk is titled [Implementing Microservices as Kubernetes Operators](https://devconfcz2020a.sched.com/event/YOxf/implementing-microservices-as-kubernetes-operators).
 Slides are available on [Speakerdeck][devconfcz2020-slides] and sample code in [GitHub.com/jewzaam/pod-operator][devconfcz2020-code].

+## Open Source SRE: Sharing how we Grow SRE Practices

+On August 18th, 2022 I presented a talk at DevConf.us in Boston, New York titled Open Source SRE: Sharing how we Grow SRE Practices.
+The talk, based on work at Red Hat, discusses the progress of SIG-SRE (a special interes group inside Red Hat for SRE topics) has spent 2022 producing material to level up SRE practices inside Red Hat.
+These materials are shared at Operate First's [operate-first/sre][operate-first-sre-git] repository, and will have a landing page soon.

+For more information about Operate First, refer to their [webpage][operate-first-web].

+The slides for this talk are [available in Github][opensource-sre-slides] in PDF form.
+A recording will be available soon.

 [exploretech]: https://www.meetup.com/ExploreTech-Toronto/ "ExploreTech Toronto Meetup"
 [dod18-slides]: https://speakerdeck.com/thedoh/slos-and-you-or-how-we-learned-to-stop-worrying-and-love-the-queue-length
 [dod18-recording]: https://www.youtube.com/watch?v=MB0u2-c-2zs